Guidance for reviewers - BBSRC

 Reviewer guidance

-Reasons for return of reviews
+Reasons for unusable reviews

 The tone and language used by a reviewer is confrontational or emotive